-This course forms a key education and training component of the National Vegetable Protected Cropping Centre.
+This program forms a key education and training component of the National Vegetable Protected Cropping Centre.
 With nine independently controlled growing spaces designed with the world’s best glasshouse infrastructure and sensor-controlled systems, The Centre provides opportunities for research, education and training in modern protected cropping horticulture.

-The practical experience gained in this course will allow you to be part of the sustainable solution that focuses on resource management, reducing agriculture pollutants and our environment footprint, and using technology to advance production.
+The practical experience gained in this program will allow you to be part of the sustainable solution that focuses on resource management, reducing agriculture pollutants and our environment footprint, and using technology to advance production.

 See photos of our facility